JssXmy/AqTox-MTL-GCN/README.md

 ### Multi-task learning (MTL-GCN) Model
 MTL-GCN framework codes consist of folder'`utils`', file '`build_graph_dataset.py`' and '`Toxicity_MTL_GCN.py`'.The `utils` file contains the codes related to molecular graph encoding and the model architecture.

-Step1: Run `build_graph_dataset.py` to create molecular graph. `note: modify the file path and name of the training data as needed,the data example provided in the `AuqaTox.csv` on data structures;
+Step1: Run `build_graph_dataset.py` to create molecular graphs. `note: modify the file path and name of the training data as needed,the data example provided in the `AuqaTox.csv` on data structures;

 Step2: Run the `Toxicity_MTL_GCN.py` to train MTL-GCN model.
 Finally, you will receive the prediction results and performance of the model.